 BUBC has an emerging squad system.
 At the start of every year, all senior rowers undergo fitness and rowing assessments.
-They are then placed in boats that train together up to the next assessment mid-term.
-Then there is a final assessment at the end of the term.
-This allows people to move into faster boats.
-All assessments are open and transparent and based on flexibility, power and strength, rowing machine scores, attendance and the coach's assessment of your technical ability.
-At certain times of the season, seat racing will also be carried out.
+They are then placed in boats based on three categories: Athlete, Intermediate, and Beginner.
+This allows people with similar commitment, goals and atheletic ability to be placed in crews.
+All assessments are open and transparent and based on flexibility, power and strength, rowing machine scores, attendance, and the coach's assessment of technical ability.
 The head coach and fresher development coach is Jonathon Carr-Brown.
 Both the men's and women's squads follow the same land and water training programme.

-BUBC selects between four and six first-year men and women to take part in an accelerator scheme.
-Trials will be run between September 29 and October 10, 2021, to find a group of men and women who have never rowed before but have the potential to become excellent athletes.
+BUBC is a performance club within Sport BU.
+Each year we select between 10 and 14 men and women to take part in an accelerated programme with the aim of achieving a top 8 finish in a "sculling" discipline at the British University Championships in May.
 Once selected the fast track squad will be invited to train and row with the senior squads.
-They will also be asked to sign a pledge to complete at least 80% of the senior squad training programme.
-DETAILS OF THE SCHEME WILL BE AVAILABLE AT THE FRESHERS' FAIR ON SATURDAY 25 SEPTEMBER 2021, AT THE BUBC STAND.
+They will also be asked to sign a pledge to complete at least 80% of the Intermediate squad training programme.
+DETAILS OF THE SCHEME WILL BE AVAILABLE AT THE FRESHERS' FAIR ON SATURDAY 23 SEPTEMBER 2023, AT THE BUBC STAND.

 By far the most important person in any boat is the person keeping it on course.
 In rowing the people who steer boats are called coxes and they are literally worth their weight in gold.
 You can be a man or a woman and we need coxes more than we need rowers.
-We run a cox's squad and offer training, reduced fees and membership for anyone will to take on management responsibility for our crews.
-We are looking for small, light people (mimimum weight 55kilos) who know how to get people organised and motivated.
+We run a Cox's squad and offer training, reduced fees and membership for anyone willing to take on management responsibility for our crews.
+We are looking for small, light people (minimum weight 55kilos) who know how to get people organised and motivated.
 The steering is perhaps the simplest thing we will teach you.
-Cox's are squaded and assessed like rowers and you will have to fight for your place in the best boats.
+Cox's are assessed like rowers and you will have to compete for your place in the best boats.

 If you are a man and weigh 72kg or 58kg if you are a woman why not consider joining our new lightweight rowing squads.
 This new squad was started in the 2018-19 season and led to the men's lightweight's achieving a B-Final place in the Championship Lightweight eights place at the British University Championships.
 This year we intend to create a women's lightweight squad.
 Potential lightweights will be selected at the start of the year.